-The elimination and/or reduction of slum and blighted areas in the Public Service Facility District.
+Eliminate and/or reduce of Slum and Blighted Areas within the Public Service Facility District.

-To designate areas suitable for Public Service Facility.
+The determination and designation of areas suitable for Public Service Facilities.

 The Agency may consider constructing or expanding administrative buildings for public bodies or police and fire buildings if one of the following occurs: